-Entrusting someone with your hair color requires a leap of faith; hope, even — which every so often, is dashed by a botched color job.
-Maybe you requested ashy blonde, but ended up with a brassy yellow that just looks off.
+Entrusting someone with your hair color requires a leap of faith and even a bit of hope — which, every so often, is dashed by a botched color job.
+Maybe you requested ashy blond, but ended up with a brassy yellow that just looks off.
 Or perhaps you envisioned a medium-brown hue with a touch of caramel, but left the salon with an inky color that’s anything but warm chocolate.
-Or, maybe you asked for natural-looking highlights and got skunk-inspired streaks, instead.
+Or maybe you asked for natural-looking highlights and got skunk-inspired streaks instead.

-Although all colorists ultimately want happy, satisfied clients, there’s always the possibility for human error or a breakdown in communication.
-But before you lose all hope, consider this: Most color catastrophes are completely fixable over time.
+Although all colorists ultimately want happy, satisfied clients, there’s always the possibility of human error or a breakdown in communication.
+But before you resign yourself to wearing a hat for the foreseeable future, consider this: Most color catastrophes are completely fixable over time.

 To help you cope, we consulted three experts in the field, who revealed what you can do to fix the most commonplace mishaps.
 The solution might involve giving your colorist another go (hey, everyone deserves a second chance!), kicking off the correction process with a few at-home products, or simply cutting your losses to find a new colorist for a true redo.
 Read on for exactly what to do if you can’t stand your new hair color.